 While making goyna bori is an art, I resorted to just the simple circular ones, and since it had been raining for the last week, there was no chance for me to sun dry them.
 So, resorted to the oven.

 Bori tastes amazing as a snack, just fried.
 You can also add it to shukto or macher jhol or any Bengali curry of your choice.
 Comment below and show me your bori.

 Making the bori is a slow yet fun process.
 With everyone stuck in the house for COVID-19 scare, it was a fun project for us.
 My five year old helped me squeeze out the dal paste on the tray.

-Traditionally bori is squeezed out on a bed of poppy seeds, since we dried them in a oven I opted for a cooking spray.
+Traditionally bori is squeezed out on a bed of poppy seeds, since we dried them in a oven I opted for a cooking spray, although having the best retro microwave ovens can be also helpful for cooking as well.
 For me it took about 5 hours for the bori to be ready at 150F, depending on your oven the time may vary.

 1 cup hulled whole urad dal